climate-nlp/reportparse/README.md

 ## License

 See LICENSE file for the license of this project.
 Note that some codes of this project include third-party codes.
-Be careful of licenses of the third-party codes.
+Be careful of licenses of the third-party codes and models.

 - [helper.py](reportparse%2Futil%2Fhelper.py) includes a modified method from deepdoctection